efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/faq.md

 <details markdown="1" id="config-home">
 <summary><h3>Where are program configuration / extensions kept?</h3></summary>
-EFCK stores it's files in user's local config home folder.
+EFCK stores its files in user's local config home folder.
 This location is platform dependent:

 * **Windos**: